Jackson Mets

 The Jackson Mets were a professional baseball team based in Jackson, Mississippi, from 1975 through 1990.
-As of 2010, they were the longest-tenured club to be based in the Jackson metropolitan area.
+Until surpassed by the Mississippi Braves in 2021, they were the longest-tenured club to be based in the Jackson metropolitan area.
 For their entire sixteen seasons of existence, they competed in the Texas League as the Class AA affiliate of the New York Mets, until the club moved to Williamsport, Pennsylvania for the 1991 season and then to Binghamton, New York, for the 1992 season.

 Early years in Jackson

 The Jackson Mets came into existence in 1974 when the New York Mets moved their AA club, the Victoria Toros, after only one year in Victoria, Texas.
 Civic leaders in Jackson had mounted a campaign to build a new stadium for a minor-league club.
 At the time, Jackson had not fielded a club since the Jackson Senators last played in the Class C Cotton States League in 1953.
 Previous minor-league teams based in Jackson had played downtown at a field on the Mississippi State Fairgrounds, but the new park, which would be named Smith-Wills Stadium, was constructed on Lakeland Drive just east of Interstate 55 in the more suburban area of northeast Jackson.
 When the team opened play in 1975, the park still had no lights, an unpaved parking lot, no roof on its press box, and was temporarily locating its club offices in a trailer.
 In their first few years in Jackson, the Mets drew an average of 1,600 fans a game.
 Ed Kneip was the Jackson Mets original general manager, helping to lead the charge to bring the team to Jackson.

 1976 and 1977 were the only two years the Jackson Mets recorded losing records for the entire season until 1988.